Ernest Agyiri

-Ernest Agyiri (born 6 March 1998) is a Ghanaian professional footballer who plays as a left winger for Estonian side FCI Levadia Tallinn, on loan from Danish Superliga club Randers FC.
+Ernest Agyiri (born 6 March 1998) is a Ghanaian professional footballer who plays as a left winger for Danish Superliga club Randers FC.

 Club career

 Early career

 Agyiri won a scholarship to the Right to Dream Academy in 2008, moving to Manchester City at the beginning of 2015.

 On 31 August 2016, Agyiri was loaned to Vålerenga, by Manchester City.

 On 30 August 2018, Agyiri joined Belgian side Tubize on loan.

 In July 2020, Agyiri was released by Manchester City, after five years associated with the club.

 FCI Levadia

 On 29 January 2021, Agyiri signed a two-year contract with Estonian club FCI Levadia.
 He made his debut in the Meistriliiga on 13 March 2021, scoring two goals in a 5–0 win against Vaprus.

 Randers FC

 On 2 August 2023 Danish Superliga club Randers FC confirmed, that Agyiri had joined the club on a deal until June 2026.

 Agyiri did not get much playing time at the beginning of the 2024–25 season, which is why he was loaned out to Danish 1st Division side Kolding IF on 2 September 2024 until the end of the year.
 During the loan spell, Agyiri only performed three times and returned to Randers at the end of the year.

 On 3 February 2025 Agyiri joined his former club, Estonian Meistriliiga side FCI Levadia Tallinn, on a loan deal for the rest of 2025.
+After nearly 10 months at the club, where he recorded 11 goals in 37 appearances across all competitions, Agyiri returned to Randers FC at the end of 2025.